- Define corporate social responsibility (CSR)

 In the early- to late-2010s, Starbucks faced the animosity of anti-globalization rioters.
 It has been accused of mistreating its staff, avoiding corporate tax, and even wasting water.
 As the following video shows, the coffee company has been forced to react to increasing consumer pressure.

 Additionally, in more recent years, it seems that their efforts to refocus on responsibility have paid off.
 There’s no way to change perception without actions, so Starbucks is taking action to show its dedication to social improvement.
-In fact, if you visit their website, one of the main sections along their top menu is Starbucks Social Impact, right alongside their lists of coffee, tea, and menu items.
+In fact, if you visit its website, one of the main sections along the top menu is Starbucks Social Impact, right alongside the lists of coffee, tea, and other menu items.

-As a part of their social mission, Starbucks recently announced a change in the way they deliver their drinks: they will use cups made from all recyclable material and stop using plastic straws by 2020:
+As a part of its social mission, Starbucks recently announced a change in the way it delivers its drinks: it will use cups made from all recyclable material and stop using plastic straws by 2020:

 We're removing plastic straws in our stores globally by 2020—reducing more than 1 billion plastic straws per year from our stores.

 If you read through the comments, you can see Starbucks replying to concerns about not having a straw option, letting customers know that there will be straws available for those who need them but that the straws will be made of alternative materials.
 Starbucks also recently announced their first U.S. Signing Store on Twitter:

 Coming this fall in Washington, D.C.: our first U.S. Signing Store, creating jobs and driving greater connection with the Deaf and hard of hearing community: https://t.co/aOWJKErx35 pic.twitter.com/39N0HuIGVL